tubackkhoa/tkframework/README.md

 - Go to mobile/ReactNotes then run *npm install* again to setup development environment for mobile
 - You may run script from server/data/db/schema.js or import scripts/tkframework.sql using phpmyadmin
 - Run *echo "sdk.dir=$ANDROID_HOME" > android/local.properties* to setup android environment
+- Run *rnpm install module* to install and linke a module
+- Run *rnpm unlink module* to unlink a module

 ### Development
 - Run Webpack development server: *npm start*